Argent77/A7-MiscTweaks/README.md

 This component removes tooltips that are displayed when pressing and holding the Tab key from all creatures in the game.

 **Note:** Tooltips of the protagonist or creatures that are already stored in saved games are not affected.
-Use the component below to handle that issue.
+Use the component below to handle that case.

 ### Update saved games (unlogged) *(BG:EE, SoD, BG2:EE, EET, IWD:EE, and PST:EE)*